-29 Comparing only lists of the equation types dealt with in various abbacus algebras and believing in a steady progress of their number within each family, Warren Van Egmond claims (2008, p.
-313) that the algebra of the Vatican manuscript "falls entirely within the much later and securely dated Benedetto tradition and was undoubtedly added to a manuscript containing some sections from Jacopo's earlier work" (actually, it contains fewer types than the manuscript from c.
-1390 which Van Egmond takes as the starting point for this tradition).
+26 Comparing only lists of equation types dealt with in various abbacus algebras and believing in a steady progress of their number, Warren Van Egmond claims [2008: 313] that the algebra of the Vatican manuscript "falls entirely within the much later and securely dated Benedetto tradition and was undoubtedly added to a manuscript containing some sections from JACOPO's earlier work".
 If he had looked at the words used in the manuscripts he refers to he would have discovered that the Vatican algebra agrees verbatim with a section of an algebra manuscript from c.
-1365, which however fills out a calculational lacuna left open in the Vatican manuscript and therefore represents a more developed form of the text (and combines it with other material - details in (Høyrup, 2007a, pp. 163f)).
+1365, which however fills out a calculational lacuna left open in the Vatican manuscript and therefore represents a more developed form of the text (and combines it with other material - details in [Høyrup 2007a: 163f]).
 Van Egmond's dating can be safely dismissed.

-30 There is one instance of R (fol.
+27 There is one instance of R (fol.
 44^r, ed.
-(Høyrup, 2007a, p.
-326); as the single appearance of R in Fibonacci's Pratica geometrie (see note 19), this is likely to be a copyist's lapsus calami.
+[Høyrup 2007a: 326]); as the single appearance of R in the Pratica geometrie (see note 17), this is likely to be a copyist's lapsus calami.